lavabit/libdime/docs/style.md

 ### Goto and Label Statements

-`goto`s and `label`s shall not be used, except in the resource Allocation Pattern discussed below.
+`goto`s and `label`s shall not be used, except as shown in the resource Allocation Pattern discussed below.
+No `goto` statements will be used to jump to a label located earlier in the code.

 ### Preprocessor Directives

 Preprocessor directives shall
 be indented according to the code that precedes it.
 Nested preprocessor directives shall indent by one level for each nesting level.
 Each `#endif` shall include a comment on the same line which specifies which `#if` it